NateAlmighty/MinionsOfTheDragon/README.md

 5. Extract the zip file and run the .exe
 6. Enjoy!

+# V2.1 Patch Notes
+# NOW WITH SAVE FILES!
+Also: Typewriter now live!

+* Autosave Added!
+* 9 Optional Save Slots for a Total of 10 Save Files!
+* Typewriter effect added!
+* Devs will notice I've cleaned the code, too ;)

 # V2.0 Patch Notes
 # HUGE Improvements!
 STORY!
 BBEG REVEALED!